Julien Etienne

 I am a policy consultant.

-I provide independent and evidence-based findings, formulated clearly and with nuance, for policymakers to weigh and draw from.
 My tools are the concepts and methods of the social sciences, which I have practised extensively as an academic, a government advisor and a consultant.

-On the future of regulation scholarship
+On the future of industrial safety research

 ABOUT ME